ionic-team/ionic-portals/website/docs/for-react-native/how-to/using-a-capacitor-plugin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
-import { getPortalsVersion, getPortalsVersionIos, getPortalsVersionAndroid } from '@site/src/util';
+import { getPortalsVersion, getCapacitorVersion, getPortalsVersionIos, getPortalsVersionAndroid } from '@site/src/util';

 <head>
   <title>How to Use Capacitor Plugins: Core & Others | Ionic</title>